nrednav/youtube-playlist-duration-calculator/README.md

 The extension uses a layered strategy system to survive YouTube DOM changes:

-1. **Desynchronization Detection** — Identifies which rendering architecture YouTube is using ("renderer", "viewmodel", or "unknown")
+1. **Desynchronization Detection**: Identifies which rendering architecture YouTube is using ("renderer", "viewmodel", or "unknown")
-2. **Discovery Strategies** — Find the playlist container using either known CSS selectors or structural invariants (looking for video-card-like elements by their structure, not their tag names)
+2. **Discovery Strategies**: Find the playlist container using either known CSS selectors or structural invariants (looking for video-card-like elements by their structure, not their tag names)
-3. **Extraction Strategies** — Extract timestamps using either known element selectors or content pattern matching (scanning text for MM:SS / HH:MM:SS patterns)
+3. **Extraction Strategies**: Extract timestamps using either known element selectors or content pattern matching (scanning text for MM:SS / HH:MM:SS patterns)
-4. **Confidence Aggregation** — Tracks which extraction strategy succeeded for each video and reports an estimated error margin when pattern matching was used
+4. **Confidence Aggregation**: Tracks which extraction strategy succeeded for each video and reports an estimated error margin when pattern matching was used